A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

-Our analysis depends on two assumptions on the curvature of the objective function which have been standard in the literature (see, e.g., \cite{raskutti2011minimax,agarwal2012fast,jain2014iterative}): \begin{enumerate}[label=$(A\arabic*)$] \item $F(\bx)$ satisfies the restricted strong convexity~(RSC) condition with parameter $\alpha_{k+K}$. \item For all $1 \leq i \leq n$, $f_i(\bx)$ satisfies the restricted smoothness~(RSS) condition with parameter $L_{3k+K}$. \end{enumerate} Here, we recall that $K$ was first introduced in~\eqref{eq:primal} and the parameter $k$ was used in our algorithm.
-The RSC and RSS conditions are defined as follows: \begin{definition}[Restricted Strong Convexity] A differentiable function $f:\ \Rd \rightarrow \R$ is said to satisfy the property of restricted strong convexity with positive parameter $\alpha_r$, if for all vectors $\bx$, $\bx' \in \Rd$ with $\zeronorm{\bx - \bx'} \leq r$, it holds that
+Our analysis depends on two properties of the curvature of the objective function that have been standard in the literature.
+Readers may refer to~\cite{bickel2009simultaneous,negahban2009unified,jain2014iterative} for a detailed description. \begin{definition}[Restricted Strong Convexity] A differentiable function $g:\ \Rd \rightarrow \R$ is said to satisfy the property of restricted strong convexity~(RSC) with parameter $\alpha_r > 0$, if for all vectors $\bx$, $\bx' \in \Rd$ with $\zeronorm{\bx - \bx'} \leq r$, it holds that